jeffbuttars/virtualcandy/README.rst

 virtualcandy
 ============

-Smart shell integration for Python_'s Virtualenv_ with Pipenv_
+Smart shell integration for Python_'s Virtualenv_ with poetry_
 -----------------------------------------------------------------

 Virtualcandy provides Virtualenv_ integration with your Bash or Zsh shell that provides automatic activation and decativation of Virtualenv_ as you navigate between Python_ projects that utilize Virtualenv_.
-Virtualcandy also provides extra utilities to make working with Pip, Virtualenv_ and Pipenv_ a more cohesive experience.
+Virtualcandy also provides extra utilities to make working with Pip, Virtualenv_ and Poetry_ a more cohesive experience.

 This is a set of shell wrappers that I've built, like, and use